Best Porto Food Tour: Honest Review of Taste Porto

 Our guide was Miguel, a musician and foodie lover whose enthusiasm for his country was quite contagious.
 He expertly led us through all of our foodie stops, clearly explaining what we were eating and the history behind it.

-We would have never discovered this charming century-old grocery store.
 The Mercearia do Bolhão sells all kinds of goodies including cod, cheeses, sausages, honey, oil, wine, bread, and specialty regional products that are stocked on shelves going all the way to the ceiling.

 Local cheese, meat, marmalade at Mercearia do Bolhão in Porto Portugal